ali00ayman/arduino-casino-simulator/readme.md

 For the LCD contrast, I did not use a potentiometer.
-Instead, I connected a **2kΩ resistor between V0 and GND** to lower the contrast, since I did not have a potentiometer available.
+Instead, I connected a **2kΩ resistor between V0 and GND** to lower the contrast.

 ![2k Ohm Resistor](images/2k%20ohm%20resistor.jpeg)